cepunkt/mlpoking/init/kernel.md

 ## One Falsifiable Claim

-SCS exists, and inference is SCS without gradient.
+SCS exists, and once trained, inference is the execution of SCS encoded in θ

 ---